 Try to remember, not all companies are alike.
 When you move from one company to another, take what you learned from your previous role and apply it to your new position and company.
 If your past work made you unhappy due to the lack of communication, allow yourself in your new position to open up more about how you’re feeling with your manager.
 Most managers appreciate the transparency in order to better support you.
 You might even consider some at home therapy sessions to boost your confidence going forward.

 Taking time to better understand what things in your work environment are affecting your mental health is a great way to improve your mental wellbeing.
-Also, consider looking into things you can to help you increase your happiness within the workplace.
+Also, consider looking into things you can do to help increase your happiness within the workplace.
+Talking to others in your organization about their mental health in the workplace can also remind you that you aren’t alone, and can help you develop new ideas on how to care for yourself while working a stressful job.

 Keep in mind that not all companies follow the same guidelines nor do they offer the same benefits.
 Find a place that best suits you, your needs, and your personality.
 Never settle for a place that continues to make you unhappy.